timedrop vs FutureMe: An Honest Head-to-Head

 - Privacy: your capsule is encrypted on your device; we store ciphertext we can’t read.
 FutureMe stores letters as plain text.

-- Media: photos and a voice note, not just words - your child can hear your actual voice.
+- Media: photos and a voice note alongside your words.
+Your child can hear your actual voice.

 - Sending to others: timedrop is built to deliver to a recipient on the date, with a backup address.